 • It was fishy that she finished so quickly.

-Fun Fact/Origin: “Fishy” has been used since the 1800s to describe something that smells wrong, like a lie.
+Fun Fact/Origin: “Fishy” has been used since the 1800s to describe something that smells strange or wrong—just like how a bad fish smells off.
+It became a way to describe lies or shady actions.

 Example Sentence:

-• He played the system to get extra points.
+• He played the system to get extra points on the test.

-• She played the system and skipped the line.
+• She played the system and skipped the lunch line.

-Fun Fact/Origin: This idiom started when people found ways to bend rules to win.
+Fun Fact/Origin: This idiom began being used when people found smart ways to bend rules to win or benefit—without being caught directly cheating.

 Example Sentence: